SharePoint

 In the Authentication section, select OAuth 2.0 client credentials with client secret as the authentication type and then enter the following details:

-• Client ID: Enter the client ID provided by connector for the app you created.
+• In the Client ID field, enter the client ID provided by connector for the app you created.

-• Client Secret: Select the Secret Manager secret containing the client secret for the connected app you created.
+• In the Client Secret field, select the Secret Manager secret containing the client secret for the connected app you created.

-• Secret version: Select the version of the client secret.
+• In the Secret version field, select the version of the client secret.

 Re-authorization for authorization code